visual-xai-for-time-series/dense-time-series-attributions/README.md

 # Dense Pixel Visualization for Attribution Techniques on Time Series (DAVOTS)

-The application visualizes the raw time series data, the activations of the last fully connected layer, and the attributions in a dense pixel visualization using PIXI.js.
+The application visualizes raw time series data, activations of the last fully connected layer, and attributions in a dense pixel visualization using PIXI.js for whole time series datasets for trained models.

 ### Data and Model to explore:

 Dataset: Ford A (Training: 3601 / Test: 1320)
 Model: 3 Conv1D (5, 10, 50, kernel=3, stride=2), 2 FC (100, 2)
-Attribution: IntegratedGradients
+Attribution: IntegratedGradients, ShapleyValueSampling
 Activations: 100 FC

+Check the `preprocessing` directory and `preprocessing.py` script.

 ## Start the application